69 More Fun, Interesting & Weird Random Facts: Volume 2

 1. If you were to walk from Finland to North Korea, the only country you would cross would be Russia.

 2. The can opener was not invented until 48 years after cans were invented.
-Speaking of, are you in the market for a new can opener and want to buy more?
+Speaking of, are you in the market for a new can opener and want to learn more?
 Check out our piece!

 3. The largest kind of deer is the moose.
 Males can grow up to ten feet in length and up to 1,500 pounds.